fastify/fastify-cookie/README.md

 <a id="custom-cookie-signer"></a>
 ### Custom cookie signer

 The `secret` option optionally accepts an object with `sign` and `unsign` functions.
-Useful if you want to implement custom cookie signing mechanism other than what you can achieve using [Rotating signing secret](#rotating-secret).
-See the example below.
+This allows for implementing a custom cookie signing mechanism.
+See the following example:

 **Example:**
 ```js